webroo/dummy-json/README.md

 #### Converting the generated string to a JavaScript object

-If the generated output is properly formatted it can be parsed into a JavaScript object:
+If the generated output is a valid JSON string then it can be parsed into a JavaScript object:

 ```js
 const result = dummyjson.parse(template);